waynodiablo/Oystercard/oystercard/solutions/06_maximum_balance.md

-The purpose of this issue is to set an upper limit on the balance of our oyster card.
+The purpose of this challenge is to set an upper limit on the balance of our oyster card.
 We will do this by adding controls or 'guard clauses' to our top_up method that ensure that the state of an Oystercard instance can only be changed within specified boundaries.
+Remember to use manual feature testing in IRB or Pry to help keep your focus on the behaviour of the application.

 - [ ] Write a test that checks the `top_up` method throws an exception if the new balance would exceed the limit.